-The Poodle's most readily identifiable characteristic is its harsh, dense coat, which is presented in various traditional trims or, less frequently, corded.
+The Poodle's most readily identifiable characteristic is its harsh, dense coat, which is presented in various trims or corded.
 Another essential characteristic is proper temperament.
-The breed is noted for its high intelligence, trainability and sense of humor.
+The breed is noted for its high intelligence, trainability, and sense of humor.
 Poodles are highly social and require human companionship and regular, close interaction with family members.
 Because of their great intelligence and the joy they take in human companionship, Poodles excel in performance events of all sorts.
 They are extremely affectionate with children.